alex-lysenko-de/brain-js-demo/README.md

-# 🧠 Simple Letter Detection with Brain.js
+# 🧠 Simple Letter Detection with Brain.js ([try it](https://raw.githack.com/alex-lysenko-de/brain-js-demo/main/index.html))

 This project demonstrates how to use [Brain.js](https://brain.js.org) and JavaScript to build a simple neural network that recognizes letters (A to F) based on their pixel representations.